 LIFF is one of three annual film festivals organised by Leeds Film.
-Films screened at LIFF qualify for nomination at the Academy Awards, the BAFTAs and the British Independent Film Awards (BIFA).
+Films screened at LIFF qualify for nomination at some of the film industry’s most notable awards.

 Founded in 1987, LIFF is the largest film festival in England held outside London.
 Some of the usual film categories include the Official Selection, screening highly-acclaimed and anticipated films that have often gone on to success at Cannes and other festivals; and Cinema Versa, a category for independent productions including human rights films.

 Leeds Film is supported by the BFI Audience Fund, which aims to boost diversity and inclusivity and build a broad film culture across the UK.
 BFI Audience Fund recognises and values the quality of difference and seeks to rebalance under-representation on screen, in the workforce and in audiences.

 Passes for the 2022 festival go on sale on 8 September.
 More information including the full programme will be available on the Leeds Film website on 6 October.